Duolingo: Criticism

 Some language professionals have criticized the app for its limitations and gamified design.
 Users have also reported that "gamification" has led to cheating, hacking, and incentivized game strategies that conflict with actual learning.

-In March 2022, Duolingo forums were discontinued, and sentence discussions became read-only.
-They were later removed completely, making discussion archives unavailable.
-The change has been criticized on some social media sites.

 In January 2023, Duolingo's data on over 2.6 million users' usernames, names, and phone numbers was sold in a hacker forum.
 Duolingo later stated that they would investigate the "dark web post".
 They concluded that the data was obtained by scraping publicly available information based on an exposed application programming interface (API).
 Duolingo's spokesperson states that the API is intentionally publicly visible.

 Since the end of October 2023, Duolingo has stopped updating its Welsh course to "focus on languages in higher demand".
 Some users criticized this decision because it came at the expense of learners of a language with limited resources on the market and the potential halting of the Welsh Government's "Cymraeg 2050" strategy to promote Welsh language learning.

 Bruno Estigarribia stated that, as of 2019, the Guarani course was "seemingly in a development phase" and that it "had many inconsistencies".
 He added this course could serve as a complement to one's studies, but it would not "magically teach" the language.

 In January 2024, Duolingo fired about 10% of contractors, stating that "Generative AI is accelerating our work by helping us create new content dramatically faster."

 In April 2025, Duolingo announced they would gradually stop using contractors where "AI" can do the work, urging employees to "take occasional small hits on quality [rather] than move slowly and miss the moment" in order to become an "AI-first" company.
-This statement was received poorly and a follow-up post, where the CEO claims he was misunderstood, lead to further critique.
+This statement was received poorly, and a follow-up post, where the CEO claims he was misunderstood, led to further critique.

 Awards

 In 2013, Apple named Duolingo as its "iPhone App of the Year".
 Duolingo won "Best Education Startup" at the 2014 Crunchies, and was the most downloaded education app in Google Play in 2013 and 2014.
+In 2026, Duolingo was ranked 41 in Time Magazine's World Most Impactful Companies.

 In 2015, the Duolingo company won the Index Award in the Play & Learning category.